An Easter Message of Beautiful Hope

 The great and amazing love and grace of God carries all the hope for all humanity, and that includes you and me too.

-The message of Easter is hope.
+The message of Easter is a season of renewal, of hope.

 People who have it all together and aren’t beaten down, tired, and worn from life aren’t searching for hope.
 But if, this Easter, you find yourself feeling a bit tired from the heaviness of the world, then know that the Easter message is for you.